 Why have a small business accountant?

 Companies rely on accurate financial information to change course as needed.
 Setting company goals requires sound financial data.
-Hiring a competent CPA firm to compile specific statements or help interpret economic changes from one period to another is a good way to gain an outside perspective to aid in making management decisions.
+Hiring a competent accounting firm to compile specific statements or help interpret economic changes from one period to another is a good way to gain an outside perspective to aid in making management decisions.